jtriley/StarCluster/docs/sphinx/plugins/ipython.rst

 ***********************************************
 .. note::

-    You must have IPython 0.11+ installed to use this feature
+    You must have IPython 0.12+ installed to use this feature

-If you'd rather control the cluster from your local IPython installation use the ``shell`` command and pass the ``--ipcluster`` option::
+If you'd rather control the cluster from your *local* IPython installation use the ``shell`` command and pass the ``--ipcluster`` option::

     $ starcluster shell --ipcluster=mycluster